 Apartments

-Expats who prefer to live in the city centre of Buenos Aires and other major cities will find high-rise apartments in modern buildings.
-These apartments come with a range of amenities such as swimming pools, gyms and 24-hour security.
-They are particularly popular among young professionals and expats who enjoy the convenience of having access to shops, restaurants and nightlife.
+If you prefer to live in the city centre of Buenos Aires and other major cities, you’ll find high-rise apartments in modern buildings.
+They are particularly popular among young professionals and those who enjoy the convenience of having access to shops, restaurants and nightlife.

 Houses

-Those looking for more space and privacy may prefer to live in the suburbs.
+If you’re looking for more space and privacy, you may prefer to live in the suburbs.
 Large, stand-alone houses in residential areas are common in the suburbs of Buenos Aires and other cities in Argentina.
 They often come with gardens, swimming pools and garages and are particularly popular among families with children.

 Gated communities